Important Information and Policies

 All residence halls have free laundry to residents who live in that location.
 Most halls now have front load washers and dryers for students to use.
 Please use HE laundry soap for higher efficiency.

 Lofting units are provided by the university.
 Beds can be arranged on floor level, as bunks or as lofts.
 If you are wanting to loft beds, you can check out the wrenches from your CA/RD.
-Often times there are persons available during move in day to help with lofting if you would like.

 Semester housing charges include the continuous meal plan.
 Students have really valued having the continuous, unlimited meal plan to fit their varying schedules.
 All students in traditional housing have this unlimited plan while juniors living in Hillside suites and Parkwood apartments have the 60 block plan.
 Seniors in Hillside and Parkwoods can choose to add a meal plan.
 More info on meal plans and the dining hall